General Ledger Account and Types

 Non-operating Assets

-Liabilities are any kind of debt that the company needs to pay.
+2. Liabilities – Liabilities are any kind of debt that the company needs to pay.
 These include mortgages, bank loans, IOUs, or any other sum of money that the company needs to pay to someone.
-There can be two different types of liabilities which are Current Liabilities and Long Term Liabilities.
-Current Liabilities are those which can be liquidated within the span of one year.
+There can be two different types of liabilities, which are Current Liabilities and Long Term Liabilities.
+Current Liabilities are those that can be liquidated within the span of one year.
 These include accounts payable, wages payable, and accrued liabilities that can be paid within one year.
 Long-term liabilities are those payables that cannot be liquidated within the span of one year.

-The expense can be defined as the expenditure which is deducted from the total revenue of the company in order to arrive at the net income.
-Expenses can be divided into two different categories which are Operating and Non-operating Expenses and Fixed and Variable Expenses.
+4. Expense – Expense can be defined as the expenditure that is deducted from the total revenue of the company in order to arrive at the net income.
+Expenses can be divided into two different categories, which are Operating and Non-operating Expenses and Fixed and Variable Expenses.

 Operating Expenses